remix-run/remix/docs/api/remix.md

 <docs-error>You may need to use the <code>:last-of-type</code> selector instead of <code>:last-child</code> when styling child elements inside of your links</docs-error>

-Remix uses the browser's cache for prefetching with HTML `<link rel="prefetch"/>` tags, which provides a lot subtle benefits (like respecting HTTP cache headers, doing the work in browser idle time, using a different thread than your app, etc.) but the implementation might mess with your CSS since the link tags are rendered inside of your anchor tag.
+Remix uses the browser's cache for prefetching with HTML `<link rel="prefetch"/>` tags, which provides a lot of subtle benefits (like respecting HTTP cache headers, doing the work in browser idle time, using a different thread than your app, etc.) but the implementation might mess with your CSS since the link tags are rendered inside of your anchor tag.
 This means `a *:last-child {}` style selectors won't work.
 You'll need to change them to `a *:last-of-type {}` and you should be good.
 We will eventually get rid of this limitation.

 ### `<PrefetchPageLinks />`